The Importance of Prioritising Business Sustainability

-A study by MIT Sloan and BCG found that although 90% of executives find sustainability important, only 60% of companies incorporate it into their business strategy.
+A joint studyby MIT Sloan and Boston Consulting Group revealed a striking contradiction: while 90% of executives believe that sustainability is critical to success, only 60% of companies actually incorporate it into their long-term business strategy.

 Looking after natural resources is not just a selfless act to benefit future generations; it can prevent environmental-related business disruptions here and now.
 In 2021, Taiwan experienced its worst drought in 56 years.
 TSMC (Taiwan Semiconductor Manufacturing Co Ltd) uses more than 8.9 million gallons of water daily to operate a single fab (fabrication plant).
 It is estimated that the company spent over $25 million on water trucks to remain in operation that year.